Protein:

 The problem with cooking a whole chicken is that the different sections of the bird finish at different times, thus your breast is dried out by the time your thighs are done, and by then your wings are crispy and unappetizing.
 A beer can chicken only amplifies this issue, with the cold beer acting as a heat sink where the inside of the chicken stays cold even well after the outside of the bird is overdone.
 Not to mention the possible ink transfer from the can to the meat, and the fact that the beer is not really doing anything at all.
 Unless you plan on cooking your chicken to an internal temp of over 212 degrees, that beer is not creating steam and is not providing any flavor to the chicken sitting in the cold chicken cavity.

-All you need to spatchcock a chicken is a sturdy pair of kitchen shears.
-The goal is to remove the backbone of the chicken so it lays flat.
+All you need to spatchcock a chicken is a sturdy pair of sharp kitchen shears or poultry shears.
+The goal is to remove the backbone of the chicken, so it lays flat.
 Be sure to remove the giblet bag if your chicken came with one, before beginning.
 There is no need to rinse the chicken before beginning, it just spreads bacteria all over the place, but if it makes you feel better go ahead.
-Either way, pat the chicken dry.
+Either way, use paper towels to pat the chicken skin dry.

-The first step in spatchcocking the chicken is to locate the backbone and using the shears cut along the right side of the backbone from the "neck area" to the tail.
+Place the whole bird on a cutting board or baking sheet.
+The first step in spatchcocking the chicken is to locate the spine of the chicken and use a pair of kitchen shears to cut along the right side of the backbone from the "neck area" to the tail.

-Next, repeat the same process along the left side of the backbone to remove the backbone.
+Next, repeat the same process along the left side of the spine to remove the backbone.

 With the backbone removed, open the chicken.
 You will notice that it will not quite lay flat, so we need to cut the cartilage just above the breastbone.
 In the picture below, the dark reddish circle in the center of the chicken is the breastbone.
 The cartilage (already cut in the picture) is 6 o'clock to the breastbone.
 Simply use the kitchen shears or a sharp knife to cut though this cartilage, and the chicken will now lay flat.